Glory respects every employee as an individual and strives to create an enriching, pleasant working environment.

 With the belief that maintaining a peaceful labor management relationship leads to healthy business development, Glory meets regularly with its labor union to discuss issues such as improved working conditions and management of working hours.
 Through open dialogue, it maintains and reinforces a healthy relationship between labor and management, encouraging both parties to grow together in harmony.

-Glory encourages the creation of a safe, secure, and comfortable workplace environment to maintain and improve the mental and physical well-being of employees based on the Health and Safety First concept.
+Glory encourages the creation of a safe, secure, and comfortable workplace environment to maintain and improve the mental and physical well-being of employees based on the Safety and Health First concept.

-To maintain and reinforce the structure for managing health and safety, Glory established the Central Health and Safety Committee, to be responsible for creating annual and mid- to long-term company-level activity plans related to health and safety as well as Health and Safety Committees at each business site for creating their own respective activity plans.
+To maintain and reinforce the structure for managing safety and health, Glory established the Central Safety and Health Committee, to be responsible for creating annual and mid- to long-term company-level activity plans related to safety and health as well as Safety and Health Committees at each business site for creating their own respective activity plans.

 Each committee meets monthly to discuss health promoting activities, occupational accidents, including root causes, and countermeasures.
 The committees also provide a forum for sharing information.
-Members include the safety operation manager, fire prevention manager, and other managers who deal with health and safety.
-As a result, the committees’ activities cover a wide range of topics.
+Members include the safety operation manager, fire prevention manager, and other managers who deal with safety and health.
+As a result, the committees' activities cover a wide range of topics.

-Glory believes that maintaining employee well-being is a key management concern for corporate activities and therefore established the Health Management Declaration to promote initiatives for maintaining employees’ health.
+Glory believes that maintaining employee well-being is a key management concern for corporate activities and therefore established the Health and Productivity Management Declaration to promote initiatives for maintaining employees’ health.

-In fiscal 2019, we conducted a health questionnaire targeting all employees to further promote health management.
-The following actions have been implemented to address the challenges that emerged for strengthening health maintenance starting in fiscal 2020.
+We have been conducting a health questionnaire targeting all employees every year to further promote health and productivity management since fiscal 2019, and the following actions have been implementing to address the challenges that emerged for strengthening health maintenance.

-In March 2023, for the third consecutive year, Glory was recognized as a Certified Health and Productivity Management Organization in the large enterprise category by the Certified Health and Productivity Management Organization Recognition Program operated by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi (Japan Health Council).
+Glory has been continuously recognized as a Certified Health and Productivity Management Organization in the large enterprise category by the Certified Health and Productivity Management Organization Recognition Program operated by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi (Japan Health Council) since 2020.

 Glory maintains and reinforces employee health by ensuring they receive standard medical checkups annually and, for those who are applicable, special semi-annual medical checkups.
 Industrial physicians and health nurses provide a follow-up based on the results of the checkups through, for example, face-to-face consultations.